Spread Betting vs CFD Trading – Differences and Platform Reviews

 How Does CFD Trading Work?

-When CFD trading, you are opening a contract with your broker or CFD provider.
+CFD trading involves opening a contract with a broker or CFD trading platform.
 You may need to pay a commission to open or close the contract, and there may be holding fees such as overnight or swap fees that add to the cost of your position.

 Importantly, CFD contracts are transferable between CFD traders.
 That means they are traded on the open market, and many brokers provide direct market access (DMA).
 This increases transparency in the CFD market and increases the value of fast trade execution speeds.